Malik010605/Mes-Projets/C++/DIGIWAKE/README.md

-# Projet Digiwake – Réveil électronique avec Arduino
+# Digiwake Project – Electronic Alarm Clock with Arduino

-## Présentation
+## Overview

-Digiwake est un réveil électronique entièrement fonctionnel développé avec Arduino.
+Digiwake is a fully functional electronic alarm clock developed with Arduino.

-Ce projet a été réalisé dans le cadre de ma formation à l’ECE Paris, en C++ embarqué.
-Il combine programmation, électronique et interaction utilisateur pour concevoir un appareil simple et intuitif.
+This project was completed as part of my studies at **ECE Paris** using embedded C++.
+It combines programming, electronics, and user interaction to create a simple and intuitive device.

-Le réveil permet à l’utilisateur de régler l’heure actuelle et l’heure d’alarme, avec affichage sur écran LCD, boutons de navigation, et déclenchement sonore à l’heure programmée.
+The alarm clock allows the user to set both the current time and the alarm time.
+Information is displayed on an LCD screen, navigation is handled through physical buttons, and a sound signal is triggered at the programmed time.

-## Objectifs du projet
+## Project Objectives

-- Concevoir un réveil avec affichage digital
+- Design an alarm clock with a digital display
-- Gérer l’entrée utilisateur via des boutons physiques
+- Manage user input through physical buttons
-- Programmer une alarme déclenchée à heure fixe
+- Program an alarm triggered at a specific time
-- Maîtriser l’utilisation de composants Arduino : RTC, écran LCD, buzzer, etc.
+- Learn how to use Arduino components such as an RTC module, LCD screen, and buzzer

-## Composants utilisés
+## Components Used

-- Carte Arduino ATMega328P
+- Arduino ATMega328P board
-- Module RTC (Real-Time Clock)
+- RTC module (Real-Time Clock)
-- Écran LCD 16x2 avec interface I2C
+- 16x2 LCD screen with I2C interface
-- Buzzer actif
+- Active buzzer
-- Boutons poussoirs et Potentiomètre (pour réglage heure, minutes, validation)
+- Push buttons and potentiometer for setting the hour, minutes, and validation
-- Résistances, câblage, breadboard
+- Resistors, wiring, and breadboard

-## Fonctionnalités
+## Features

-- Affichage de l’heure en temps réel sur écran LCD
+- Real-time clock display on the LCD screen
-- Réglage de l’heure et de l’alarme par l’utilisateur
+- User-controlled time and alarm configuration
-- Détection du passage à l’heure d’alarme
+- Detection of the programmed alarm time
-- Déclenchement d’un signal sonore (buzzer)
+- Sound signal triggered through the buzzer
-- Possibilité d’interrompre ou de reporter l’alarme
+- Ability to stop or snooze the alarm

-## Améliorations possibles
+## Possible Improvements

-- Ajout d’un écran OLED
+- Add an OLED display
-- Sauvegarde de l’alarme en EEPROM
+- Save the alarm configuration in EEPROM
-- Ajout d’un menu avec plusieurs alarmes
+- Add a menu supporting multiple alarms
-- Interface tactile (future version)
+- Add a touchscreen interface in a future version